-No, the engagement of Serena Williams and Alexis Ohanian does not spell doom for black love.
-But it’s always beneficial to black people seeking intra-marriage to understand the difficulties of finding it in order to overcome them.
+No, the engagement of Serena Williams and Alexis Ohanian does not spell doom for Black love.

 When news broke that legendary tennis player Serena Williams got engaged to her long-time beau and Reddit co-founder Alexis Ohanian, my first, main and ongoing reaction was “Okay.
 Another celebrity couple decides to marry.
 And?
 Why should we care?”

 And that’s it.
 Honestly, I didn’t think much about it beyond that.

 Which is to say, I viewed this as, ultimately, a case of dating within socioeconomic status.
 Which is to say, I didn’t exert any brain power forming an opinion of the “news” in other terms.
 At all.
 I emphasized this point to a friend who called to inquire about whether or not I felt any way about the announcement.

 Scrolling the comment section of some of the articles carrying the story, I learned very quickly that a lot of folks — and by folks, I mean Black men — did, indeed, feel a certain way about Williams’ decision.
 Taking into account that none of these dudes would ever find themselves in the same social orbit as Serena Williams let alone have a shot with her, I was really flabbergasted as to why.